-- Move ads away from navigational buttons, such as next buttons, or clickable content on mobile sites.
+- Move ads away from navigational buttons, such as next buttons, or clickable content on sites.

 - Fix the size of the ad unit container especially on in-article ads, so it doesn't push your site’s content out of the way when it loads.

-- Improve your site’s mobile page speed.
-Remember, poor mobile speed can cause ads to delay in loading and appear unexpectedly to users as they scroll through your mobile site.
+- Improve your site’s page speed.
+Remember, poor page speed can cause ads to delay in loading and appear unexpectedly to users as they scroll through your site.

 When is Confirmed Click applied?

-Confirmed Click is only applied if we find ad slots which are causing accidental clicks for users on mobile.
+Confirmed Click is only applied if we find ad slots which are causing accidental clicks for users.
 This change will improve the overall user experience of your site while minimizing any unintended clicks.
 In the end, less unintended clicks will lead to happier users and better ad performance.

-How can I fix accidental clicks on my mobile ad slots?
+How can I fix accidental clicks on my ad slots?

-First you should identify which ad slots are causing a bad user experience for users on mobile by reviewing the disallowed and recommended implementations above.
-Focus on improving ad unit implementation and mobile speed to improve users’ experience on mobile devices and minimize accidental clicks.
+First you should identify which ad slots are causing a bad user experience for users by reviewing the disallowed and recommended implementations above.
+Focus on improving ad unit implementation and page loading speed to improve users’ experience and minimize accidental clicks.

 How can I appeal Confirmed Click?